 CREES Noon Lecture.
 The Polish Athens: Zakopane as a Center of Polish Culture

 555 Weiser Hall

-The Copernicus Program in Polish Studies (CPPS) at the University of Michigan was established in 2014 after 40 years of activity and programs offered by the Nicolaus Copernicus Endowment.
-CPPS supports faculty, programs, and student fellowships in Polish studies.
+The Copernicus Center for Polish Studies (CCPS) at the University of Michigan was established in 2014 after 40 years of activity and programs offered by the Nicolaus Copernicus Endowment.
+CCPS supports faculty, programs, and student fellowships in Polish studies.
 It also organizes the Annual Copernicus Lecture, which brings prominent academic, cultural, and political figures to campus to advance a deeper understanding of Poland’s people, culture, and history.
-For more information, visit ii.umich.edu/cpps.
+For more information, visit ii.umich.edu/polish.